 If you ever played little league baseball as a kid and dreamed of being Ron Santo, one whiff in that aisle and your memory yanks you right back to the park at 10 years old.

 Ask any dad.
 Going by mitts in a sports store is like watching home movies.

-And, tonight, after I stop scribbling this story, I’ll send our dog, Spanky, out the front door to “powder his nose,” turn off the lights downstairs — and kiss my girls goodnight — who will be long, long asleep.
+And, tonight, after I stop scribbling this story, I’ll send our dog, Spanky, out the front door to powder his nose, then I’ll turn off the lights downstairs — and I’ll kiss my girls goodnight — who will be long, long asleep.

-And in that second, that extraordinary second, I’ll remember who they were, feel who they are – and imagine who they’ll be.
+And in that moment, that extraordinary moment, I’ll remember who they were, feel who they are – and imagine who they’ll be.